rubymotion-community/BubbleWrap/README.md

 ## App

-A module allowing developers to store global states and alos provides a persistence layer.
+A module allowing developers to store global states and also provides a persistence layer.

 ## NSUserDefaults